What is Plasma Arc Welding (PAW)? – Diagram & How it Works

 Components of Plasma Arc Welding

 The plasma welding process involves a high-power DC supply to generate an electric spark between the tungsten electrode and welding plates, similar to TIG welding.
-The plasma welding torch is crucial in this process, as it is water-cooled and can weld at low 2 amps.
+The plasma welding torch is crucial in this process, as it is water-cooled and can weld at a low 2 amps.
 The power source consists of a transformer, rectifier, and control console.

 Diagram of Plasma Arc Welding Machine

-How Does Plasma Arc Welding PAW Works?
+How Does Plasma Arc Welding (PAW) Work?

 Plasma arc welding involves striking an arc between a non-consumable tungsten electrode and the workpiece.
 The nozzle’s unique design allows the arc plasma to exit the torch separated from the shielding gas envelope.